top of page

 Why Hach?

 I know I must sometimes seem to be a walking/talking/never ending advertisement for Hach.
 If you think that I don't blame you.
 The fact is, Hach is the vendor I use as often as possible for my lab work.
-I like their equipment and their solutions.
-And while their inventory management leaves a lot to be desired, their lab solutions and technical support are outstanding.
+I like both their equipment and their chemical reagents.
+And while their inventory management could be better, their lab solutions and technical support are outstanding.

 Range of COD Reagents Available

 There are five COD ranges that I use from Hach, tabulated below.
 The actual method used to test for COD, using Hach's TNT chemistry, is identical other than the sample volume used.
-So pay attention to that.
+So pay attention to the different COD sample volumes required for each COD test.

 Hach COD test ranges